zenobio93/seat-docs/docs/upgrading/general.md

 !!! info "Docker-based Installation Instructions"

-    The upgrade procedure for Docker is extremely simple and documented [here](/admin_guides/docker_admin/#performing-updates).
+    The upgrade procedure for Docker is extremely simple and documented [here].
 This guide applies to any other installation type only.

 # General Upgrades